Florida Gulf Coast University

-Florida Gulf Coast University (FGCU) is a public university in Lee County, Florida near Fort Myers.
-It is part of the State University System of Florida and is its second youngest member.
-The university was established on May 3, 1991, and is accredited by the Southern Association of Colleges and Schools (SACS) to award 58 different types of bachelor's, 25 different master's, six doctoral degrees, and twelve graduate certificates.
-All of the university's undergraduate engineering degrees are accredited by the Accreditation Board for Engineering and Technology (ABET).
+Florida Gulf Coast University (FGCU) is a public university in Lee County, Florida, United States.
+Located near Fort Myers, it is part of the State University System of Florida and is its second-youngest member.
+The university was established on May 3, 1991, and is accredited by the Southern Association of Colleges and Schools (SACS).
+It offers 65 bachelor's degree programs, 27 master's degree programs, 7 doctoral degree programs, and 19 academic certificates.

-The university's academics are divided into six main colleges: U.A.
-Whitaker College of Engineering, Lutgert College of Business, Marieb College of Health & Human Services, College of Education, College of Arts and Sciences, and Honors College.
-The prominent schools and departments within the colleges include; Bower School of Music & the Arts, The Emergent Technologies Institute (ETI), School of Nursing, School of Resort & Hospitality Management, and School of Entrepreneurship.

-FGCU's intercollegiate athletic teams, the Eagles, compete in the ASUN Conference in NCAA Division I sports.
+FGCU's intercollegiate athletic teams, the Eagles, compete in the Atlantic Sun Conference (ASUN) in NCAA Division I sports.

 History

 Establishment

-In 1991, Charles B. Edwards, chair of the Board of Regents, lobbied the Florida Legislature to pass legislation recommending that Florida's 10th state university be built in the Florida Southwest Region.
+In 1991, Charles B. Edwards, chair of the board of regents, lobbied the Florida Legislature to pass legislation recommending that Florida's 10th state university be built in the Florida Southwest Region.
 Florida governor Lawton Chiles signed the bill authorizing the school in May 1991.

-The Board of Regents selected a 760 acre site in the south Fort Myers area donated by Ben Hill Griffin III, on which to build the university.
-On April 26, 1993, Roy E. McTarnaghan, who served as the executive vice chancellor for the State University System of Florida, was appointed president of the yet-unnamed “New University of Southwest Florida.”
-Founding president McTarnaghan and a small number of employees set up temporary base in downtown Fort Myers in a space provided by the Lee County Commission.
-The school was officially established by then-governor Lawton Chiles in 1991, although FGCU commemorates August 25, 1997, the first time classes were held on campus.
+The board of regents selected a 760 acre site in the south Fort Myers area donated by Ben Hill Griffin III on which to build the university.
+On April 26, 1993, Roy E. McTarnaghan, who served as the executive vice chancellor for the State University System of Florida, was appointed president of the yet-unnamed "New University of Southwest Florida".
+McTarnaghan and a small number of employees set up temporary base in downtown Fort Myers in a space provided by the Lee County Commission.
+The school commemorates August 25, 1997, as its commencement date, the first time classes were held on campus.

-Academic Building 5 at Florida Gulf Coast University was later renamed "Charles B. Edwards Hall", in honor of Edwards.
+Academic Building 5 at Florida Gulf Coast University was later renamed Charles B. Edwards Hall, in honor of Edwards.

 Expansion and growth

 In July 1999, William C. Merwin became FGCU's second president.
 Merwin sought to create a traditional four-year university.
-Being an active fundraiser, Merwin raised more than $250 million for the university in a short eight-year period, rapidly expanding the school.
+An active fundraiser, Merwin raised more than $250 million for the university in eight years, rapidly expanding the school.
 New buildings included Lutgert College of Business, Holmes Hall (U.A.
-Whitaker School of Engineering), Whitaker Hall, Cohen Center (the student union), Alico Arena and an expansion of on-campus housing.
-Student enrollment at FGCU increased from approximately 2,000 in its first year, to almost 15,000 as of 2017.
-In 2007, Dr. Wilson G. Bradshaw became the university's third president.
-Bradshaw announced that he would step down after the 2016–17 academic year, and the Board of Trustees selected Michael V. Martin to replace Bradshaw in 2017.
+Whitaker School of Engineering), Whitaker Hall, Cohen Center (the student union), Alico Arena, and an expansion of on-campus housing.
+Student enrollment increased from approximately 2,000 in its first year to almost 15,000 as of 2017.
+In 2007, Wilson G. Bradshaw became the university's third president.
+Bradshaw announced that he would step down after the 2016–17 academic year, and the Board of Trustees selected Michael V. Martin as his successor.